arangodb/docs/3.7/aql/functions-arangosearch.md

 The similarity is calculated by counting how long the longest sequence of matching ngrams is, divided by the target's total ngram count.
-Only fully matching ngrams are counted
+Only fully matching ngrams are counted.

 The ngrams for both attribute and target are produced by the specified Analyzer.
 It is recommended to use an Analyzer of type `ngram` with